--Have an early warning system for your activists so that the first person to get their ballot paper tells others it has arrived - this will enable you to time your initial local communications and activity for when members are receiving their papers - encouraging members to vote as soon as possible.
+members make sure you have our join weblink to hand(QR below). - Have an early warning system We will add new members to the for your activists so that the first person to get their ballot paper ballot on several occasions during tells others it has arrived - this will the voting period. enable you to time your initial local communications and activity for when members are receiving their papers - encouraging members to vote as soon as possible.

-- Enlist the help of supportive consultants or SAS staff - could their support for the ballot help swing a department behind action? - Lastly, keep going right until the final possible time to post votes - focus on how it will feel if we win the vote but miss turnout narrowly.
+- Enlist the help of supportive consultants or SAS staff - could their support for the ballot help swing a department behind action?

+- Lastly, keep going right until the final possible time to post votes - focus on how it will feel if we win the vote but miss turnout narrowly.

-Any questions, queries, advice etc about the above give me a shout at mwaddup@bma.org.uk
+Any questions, queries, advice etc about the above give me a shout at gmackie@bma.org.uk